 The first is speculative applications for land use change on the back of the proposed Distell development.
-Already, a draft local plan prepared by DM has indicated very extensive development east of Farm 736/RE.
+Already, a draft local plan prepared by DM has indicated et al. 23 tensive development east of Farm 736/RE.
 Distell will not fund the extensive infrastructure required to unlock development here, and arguably, land use change to the east of Farm 736/RE could detract from the opportunity inherent in Farm 736/RE.